MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 1. `null` if the app is currently running the HTML start page from the binary and not a CodePush update.
 This occurs in the following scenarios:
    - The end user installed the app binary and has yet to install a CodePush update
    - The end user installed an update of the binary (e.g. from the store), which cleared away the old CodePush updates, and gave precedence back to the binary.
-2. A `LocalPackage` instance which represents the metadata for the currently running CodePush update.
+2. A `LocalPackage` instance that represents the metadata for the currently running CodePush update.

 Parameters:
 * **onSuccess**: Callback that's invoked upon receiving the metadata about the currently running update.
 The callback receives a single parameter, which is described above.